 Punkin’, I hope you know how much your were loved and appreciated.
 You are still loved and always will be.
 Thank you for bringing your little family so much joy and peace… and so much love.

 I know you are still with us.
 The hole in my heart that broke open when you died is now being filled in with memories of you… inhaling your scent, stroking the softness of your muzzle from between your eyes down to your nose (so calming for both of us!), the kitty-like wag of your tail when you were content playing with your ball… so many memories of these tiny moments that I know are now more important than if we went to the park one last time or not.
 That broken part of my heart, being stitched back together with memories of you, will forever be yours.

 Thank you for all the memories.
 Thank you for showing me how to be curious and courageous… to love fearlessly.
-In life, in my photography, and in my writing, you are my inspiration, my muse… you always were.
-And my dear little catdeerdog, I will make you proud someday.
+In life, in photography, and in my writing, you are my inspiration, my muse… you always were.
+And my dear little catdeerdog, you will live on forever.
+I promise you that.

 I love you, Doodlebug. ♥